 First Link® Learning Series

-First Link® Learning Series is comprised of a series of courses designed to help you better understand dementia, coping strategies, planning and the resources and supports available to you.
+First Link® Learning Series is designed to help care partners better understand dementia and learn how to adapt and access resources which support the changing needs of the person living with dementia at each stage of the disease progression.
 Participants have the opportunity to learn and share with others who are affected by dementia.

 - First Steps for Care Partners is a four (4) part learning series for family care-partners with a focus on the early stage of dementia.